Will the rising U.S. dollar continue to climb? Market participants are keeping a close eye on price movements.

 - University of Michigan Consumer Sentiment Index

 Among European currencies, the pound fell against the U.S. dollar.
-GBP/USD dropped from 1.3516 to 1.3433.
-A downtrend has developed along the 20-period moving average on the hourly chart.On the 4-hour chart, the price continues to move along the -2σ line of the Bollinger Bands, while on the daily chart, the price has fallen for four consecutive days, dropping just below the 200-day SMA.
-On the weekly chart, a retracement from the +2σ line of the Bollinger Bands toward the centerline is observed.
+The GBP/USD pair dropped from 1.3516 to 1.3433.
+A downtrend has developed along the 20-period moving average on the hourly chart.On the 4-hour chart, the price continues to move along the -2σ line of the Bollinger Bands, while on the daily chart, the price has fallen for four consecutive days, dropping just below the 200-period SMA.
+On the weekly chart, the price is seen retracing from the +2σ line of the Bollinger Bands toward the centerline.